Visit the links below to learn more about the Undergraduate Research Library Fellowship and how to apply.

 “The New Jim Code and Decoding Bias” research guide was developed by a recipient of the Undergraduate Research Library Fellowship, with the mentorship of Librarian Sherab Chen.

 The goal of this guide is to inspire and encourage heightened self-awareness of others as well as historic harmful oppressive systems.
 For this reason, the Ohio State University Land Acknowledgment is included below.
-For more information about the Ohio State University's Land Acknowledgment, visit the Multicultural Center website.
+For more information about the Ohio State University's Land Acknowledgment, visit the Center for Belonging and Social Change website.

 "We would like to acknowledge the land that The Ohio State University occupies is the ancestral and contemporary territory of the Shawnee, Potawatomi, Delaware, Miami, Peoria, Seneca, Wyandotte, Ojibwe and Cherokee peoples.
 Specifically, the university resides on land ceded in the 1795 Treaty of Greeneville and the forced removal of tribes through the Indian Removal Act of 1830.
 As a land grant institution, we want to honor the resiliency of these tribal nations and recognize the historical contexts that has and continues to affect the Indigenous peoples of this land."